fitabigail/irishbodybuilding/README.md

 * https://www.thelimitfit.com/ This is the base for my website layout I have used some ideas and adapted to my own layout.
 * https://css-tricks.com/ I have use the media query inspiration.
 * https://codepen.io/blackellis/pen/jObGbeG This is the base for my Coaches Page from where I have used ideas and some of the code from there I tried to adapt it as possible
-* Contact Form design with CSS Flexbox | CSS Flexbox Layout https://www.youtube.com/watch?v=fQfAYUrggeU
+* Contact Form design with CSS Flexbox | CSS Flexbox Layout https://www.youtube.com/watch?v=fQfAYUrggeU I have inspiration, and adapt it to my website.

 # Deployment of Project